📦

 Community is where people talk to each other, not to you.

-• Can be source of power, flywheel.
-Manifold, LessWrong were good at this
+• Can be a moat, flywheel.
+Manifold, LessWrong were good at this.

-• Place to talk (Discord, your product itself)
+• Have a place for your fans to talk (Discord, your product itself)

-• “The chairs are where the people go” — super underrated
+• “The chairs are where the people go” — super underrated, short

 • “The art of gathering” — generally well regarded